 Pair the corner to corner granny stitch with just about any yarn in your stash from lightweight to super bulky.
 Choose a smooth yarn for stitch definition that’ll show off the pattern or pair it with a slightly textured yarn for an even more interesting look.

 - 7 mm Crochet Hook

-Rep row 3 until your work is as wide as you want it to be.
-Then proceed with decreasing repeat below.
+Repeat: Rep row 3 until your project is as wide as you want it to be.
+Then proceed with decreasing instructions.

 First decreasing row: Sk first ch 1-sp.
 Ch 1. *3 dc in next ch 1-sp.
 Ch 1.
 Rep from * to last ch 4-sp.
 1 dc in last ch 4-sp.
 Ch 4 and turn.

 Repeat: Rep last decreasing row until you have only one ch 1-space remaining.